 - 9.43 As explained at 2.11 above, when shares are issued as consideration for the acquisition of a subsidiary, the issuing company may benefit from merger relief (section 612 of the Act) or group reconstruction relief (section 611 of the Act).
-In accordance with section 615 of the Act, under FRS 102UK GAAP, such companies may state the cost of investment at the nominal value of the shares issued (for merger relief) or based on the minimum premium value (for group reconstruction relief).
-Under IFRSs, the interaction of these reliefs with the accounting for the acquired asset is complicated. - 9.43A The IASB published amendments to IFRS 1 and IAS 27 in May 200836 that had implications for the treatment of merger relief and group reconstruction relief for accounting purposes.
+In accordance with section 615 of the Act, under FRS 102, such companies may state the cost of investment at the nominal value of the shares issued (for merger relief) or based on the minimum premium value (for group reconstruction relief).
+Under IFRSs, the interaction of these reliefs with the accounting for the acquired asset is complicated. - 9.43A The IASB published amendments to IFRS 1 and IAS 27 in May 200838 that had implications for the treatment of merger relief and group reconstruction relief for accounting purposes.
 The amendments were effective for annual periods beginning on or after 1 January 2009.
 The effect of these amendments is described at 9.44A to 9.44D below. - 9.43B Before the amendment in May 2008, IAS 27 was generally considered to require the acquired asset to be booked at fair value in some or all cases.
-Therefore, on transition to IFRSs, it was necessary to gross up the cost of investment to the fair value at the date of acquisition and to recognise a corresponding "merger reserve".
-Although different views were expressed on this financial reporting issue, the following paragraph deals with the treatment for distributable profit purposes when the merger reserve is recorded. - 9.44 The adjustment to establish the merger reserve will have no direct impact on accumulated realised profits because the reserve will represent an unrealised profit.
-However, the reserve may become realised at a later date.
-This may, for example, occur on disposal of the investment for qualifying consideration or if the investment is written down for impairment. - 9.44A In May 2008, the IASB issued an amendment to IFRS 1 which permits the use of the previous GAAP carrying amount of subsidiaries as their deemed cost on transition to IFRSs.
-If the exemption in the amended IFRS 1 is used, there is no adjustment to the carrying amount of the investment on transition to IFRSs and consequently no effect on accumulated realised profits.
-The amendment had no effect on a company that had already adopted IFRSs in a period before the amended standard was first applied. - 9.44B In May 2008, the IASB also amended IAS 27 to insert a new requirement for the accounting treatment to be adopted by a new parent company (including an intermediate parent company) established as a result of a group reorganisation when certain criteria are met.
-When these criteria are met37, the new parent accounts for the cost of its investment in the original parent "at the carrying amount of its share of the equity items shown in the separate financial statements of the original parent at the date of the reorganisation."
-In practice, this means that the new parent company will record the cost of its investment in the original parent at an amount equal to the IFRS net asset value of the original parent as shown in its separate financial statements at the date of the reorganisation.
-This will usually differ from both the fair value of the investment and the amount that might have been recorded under UK GAAP taking into account merger relief or group reconstruction relief (see 9.43 above).
+Therefore, on transition to IFRSs, it was necessary to gross up the cost of investment to the fair value at the date of acquisition and to recognise a corresponding 'merger reserve'.
+Although different views were expressed on this financial reporting issue, the following paragraph deals with the treatment for distributable profit purposes when the merger reserve is recorded.